fuchuanzhe/CardWarsARMobile/README.md

 ### Key Components
 - AR Tracked Image Manager: recognises specific cards within a given library (XR Reference Image Library)
 - AR Plane Manager: for detecting horizontal (and vertical) planes, especially useful for board games settings
 - AR Raycast Manger: used for raycasting, useful in determining where on a detected surface the user is tapping or pointing, allowing characters or objects to be placed accurately in the real world

+* Special thanks to Chloe Sit for creating the game models.